HelioGaia/hello-world/CodeOfConduct.md

 - Password generator cannot be malicously distributed in an attempt to steal others passwords
 - Other users passwords cannot be stored in any form
 - The password generator cannot be sold

+**User behavior: **
+- Users must stay civil with each other throughout use of the project
+- If a user shows repeated uncivil behavior they will eventually be banned from any further relation with the project